DanTheServerMan/ansible/linux/roles/docker-nginx/README.md

 Example Playbook
 ----------------

-Here is an example playbook, using the role, with variables in place:
+Here is an example playbook, using the role, with the assumption the variables are provided in some way (ex. group_vars):
 ```
 - name: Configure nginx fileserver
   hosts: nginx
   become: true
-  vars:
-    docker_container_directory: /docker/
-  vars_files:
-    - vars/docker-vars.yml
   roles:
   - docker-nginx
 ```